dutchmanbd/materialutils/README.md

 ### How to use

 Suppose you have some views like TextView, ProgressBar.
-TextView id is tvName and ProgressBar is is pbMain.
+TextView id is tvName.
 You can easily show and hide those views using following code:

 ### Show views:
 tvName.show()
-pbMain.show()

 ### Hide views:
 tvName.hide()
-pbMain.hide()

 ### Init SharedPreference Util
 val sharedPref = SharedPref(context)